 The following extensions have been enabled in the PHP runtime for App Engine:

 The following extensions are dynamically loadable by configuring

-- cURL - This extension uses the socket service to make requests, and is subject to that services' quota and restrictions, and is only available for applications with billing enabled.
+- cURL - This extension uses the socket service to make requests, and is subject to that services' quota and restrictions.
 See Outbound Requests for more information.

 - MongoDB - This extension allows a developer to connect to an existing MongoDB instance.
-It uses the socket service to make requests, and is subject to that services' quota and restrictions, and is only available for applications with billing enabled.
+It uses the socket service to make requests, and is subject to that services' quota and restrictions.

 To enable these extensions, add directives for them in your

 extension = "curl.so" extension = "mongo.so" extension = "imagick.so" extension = "intl.so" extension = "fileinfo.so"

 Most web applications need a way to preserve user state information between requests.
 PHP provides a convenient session management layer.
 Sessions in App Engine work much like sessions in any other PHP application.